 example, a study released on October 20, 2003 showed that eletriptan

 (Relpax) would help many patients that hadn't been helped by other triptans.
 Similar studies have shown that some triptans may be better for certain types of migraine.

 2. Take it right away: The triptan and migraine connection is that of an abortive drug.
 In other words, you take the triptan when you feel the symptoms coming on.
 It may be that if you wait too long to take the drug, it will no longer work.
 Try taking it as soon as you feel the migraine attack beginning.

 This is especially true if you have skin sensitivity (cutaneous allodynia).
 Research seems to show that if you reach a stage where your skin gets sensitive, it may be too late for the triptan.

 3. New triptan technologies: Much of the new technology when it comes to triptan and migraine is focused on getting the drug into your system as soon as possible.
 Some are designed to dissolve in your mouth, for example.
 RT technology is used with Imitrex to help the drug dissolve quickly after swallowing.
 Some come as a nasal spray, some can even be injected.
 Remember, the quicker you can get the drug into your system, the more likely it is to work.

 Triptans are generally safe and free of side effects.
 However, you still need to take them with caution, and talk to your doctor first.
-She may suggest something different if you have a history of stroke or heart condition, uncontrolled diabetes or hypertension, or high cholesterol.

 Much of this information was first published in the Headache and Migraine News blog, and in the free ezine, HeadWay.
 Sign up here for the monthly ezine for the latest tips and treatments for dealing with headache and migraine.
 Thanks also to Dr William B Young and Dr Stephen D Silberstein for their book "Migraine and other Headaches".